“I will do this job as long as I feel that…

 > “I will do this job as long as I feel that I can do it full steam.”

 Justice Ruth Bader Ginsburg became a cultural icon late in her life.
 However, she remained a dedicated jurist above all else.
-She valued her work on the Supreme Court intensely.
-This quote encapsulates her fierce dedication to the law.
+The law was her true passion.
+This quote encapsulates her fierce dedication to the bench.
 It reflects a promise she made to herself and the American public.
 She refused to let age or illness dictate her schedule.
 Instead, she set her own high standard for performance.

 Many Americans looked to her for strength during turbulent times.
 Consequently, her words carried significant weight.
 She did not merely hold a seat on the bench.
-She actively shaped the future of the country.
-This specific declaration of “full steam” became a rallying cry for resilience.
-It defined her final years on the Court.
+Her influence actively shaped the future of the country.
+The specific declaration of “full steam” became a rallying cry for resilience.
+Understanding the “i will do this job as long as i feel that quote origin” provides insight into her character.
 Furthermore, it silenced critics who constantly speculated about her retirement.
 Her commitment remained unwavering until the very end.

 Justice Ginsburg used variations of this phrase multiple times during her final years.
-Source Specifically, the most cited instance occurred in December 2018.
+The most cited instance occurred in December 2018.
 She spoke these words during an interview with NPR’s Nina Totenberg.
-The interview took place following a screening of the biopic *On the Basis of Sex*.
+Following a screening of the biopic *On the Basis of Sex*, she addressed the public.
 At the time, Ginsburg was 85 years old.
-She addressed rumors about her health directly. .
+She directly addressed rumors about her health.
+The origins of the “i will do this job as long as i feel that quote origin” can be traced to this pivotal moment in her career.

 She wanted to clarify her intentions.
 She had no plans to step down while she remained capable.
 Therefore, she chose the metaphor of a steam engine.
 It implies power, momentum, and forward motion.
-She did not want to simply coast or occupy space.
-Rather, she intended to drive the Court’s work with energy.
+Rather than simply coasting or occupying space, she intended to drive the Court’s work with energy.
 This specific phrasing resonated deeply with her supporters.

 Additionally, she repeated similar sentiments at other events.
 For example, she used the phrase during a talk at the Sundance Film Festival.
 She consistently communicated this message to the press.
 It became her standard answer regarding retirement questions.
-Thus, the quote is not just a one-time remark.
-It represents a consistent mantra she lived by daily.
+Thus, the quote represents a consistent mantra she lived by daily.
+Exploring the “i will do this job as long as i feel that quote origin” reveals how central this commitment was to her identity.

 To understand the weight of this quote, we must look at the context.
 Justice Ginsburg faced numerous health challenges throughout her tenure.
 She battled colon cancer in 1999 and pancreatic cancer in 2009.
 Later, she underwent heart surgery and treatment for lung cancer.
 Yet, she rarely missed oral arguments.
 Her resilience became legendary among court watchers.

 During the late 2010s, political pressure mounted.
 Many liberals hoped she would retire under a Democratic president.
 They feared her seat would fall to a conservative appointee.
 However, Ginsburg resisted this political calculus.
 She believed the judicial role stood apart from politics.
 Consequently, she focused on her own capacity to serve.
-She trusted her own judgment above outside opinions.
+Her personal judgment mattered more than outside opinions.

 Moreover, the Supreme Court faced increasing polarization.
 Ginsburg served as the leader of the liberal wing.
 Her voice became essential for dissenting opinions.
 She knew her departure would shift the Court’s balance.
 Therefore, staying “full steam” was a strategic necessity.
 She felt a profound duty to the Constitution.
 This duty outweighed personal comfort or political strategy.